karthikab87-jpg/MYSQL-way-to-success/README.md

 ### Relational DBMS

+- RDBMS Stands for relational database management system.

 - A Relational DBMS (RDBMS) is a type of DBMS that stores data in tables (rows and columns) and allows the tables to be related to each other using keys.

 For example, in these assignments: